To DO List

 If you are applying through TMDSAS, review the instructions carefully.
 Seven out of the 10 schools require secondary essays and they need to be submitted to each school (not TMDSAS) at the same time as your primary.

 Ideally, complete all secondary applications within 2 weeks from the time you receive them.
 After your application is verified, you will get a flood of secondary applications so plan accordingly.
-Returning students should complete all secondaries by the time school starts in September.
+Returning students should complete all secondaries by the time school starts in August.
 You don't want to juggle new schoolwork and secondary essays.
+Plus, time is ticking away.
+You want to secure an interview spot as soon as possible.
+The sooner your application is complete, the sooner you can get an interview.

 Recommendations are part of the secondary application.
 A lot can go wrong at this point so make sure you attend to the details of the recommendations so they don't delay your application.